 December 2, 1996 Capital Stock Committee Meeting.
 At the December 2, 1996 meeting of the Capital Stock Committee, GM management and Hughes Electronics management presented information regarding the termination in early November 1996 of discussions with Raytheon, the unsolicited proposal to merge with Hughes Defense which was submitted by Raytheon, a recommended procedure for soliciting merger proposals for Hughes Defense from a selected group of potential merger partners, the estimated financial results of various alternative structures for any such merger transaction, a proposed timetable for performing due diligence and receiving merger proposals based on comparable non-financial terms and the implications of Hughes Electronics' interest in acquiring Texas Instruments Defense.
 The Capital Stock Committee discussed these and other related matters and considered the proposed process for overseeing the development of a potential spin-off of Hughes Defense, including the formation of a special committee of the GM Board to oversee the process, to be comprised of the members of the Capital Stock Committee and the GM directors who also serve on the Hughes Electronics Board.
-The Capital Stock Committee determined to recommend to the GM Board that such a committee be established.
+The Capital Stock Committee be established.

 December 2, 1996 GM Board Meeting.
 At its meeting on the same day, which was attended by all but one of GM's directors, the GM Board received a report of the matters discussed at the Capital Stock Committee held earlier that day and directed GM management to analyze further the business, financial, tax and legal issues relating to the contemplated transactions (including matters relating to the fairness of the transactions to the holders of both classes of GM common stock) for the purposes of developing specific terms of a proposed transaction that would accomplish the goals of the contemplated transactions.
-For the reasons described above under "Special Factors--Alternatives to the Hughes Transaction or series of transactions that would result in the recapitalization of GM Class H Common Stock into GM \$1 2/3 Common Stock at the 120% exchange ratio as provided for under certain circumstances in the GM Certificate of Incorporation.
-The GM Board then authorized the implementation of a process to be managed by a joint GM team, in consultation with their respective financial, legal and other advisors, to solicit expressions of interest in a tax-free merger involving Hughes Defense from defense industry participants who might constitute an appropriate merger partner for Hughes Defense.
-The GM Board also established the special committee recommended by the Capital Stock Committee, designated as the "Hughes Defense Spin-Off Committee," composed of John G. Smale, Thomas H. Wyman, John H. Bryan, Ann D. McLaughlin, Edmund T. Pratt and Dennis Weatherstone.
+For the reasons described above under "Special Factors--Alternatives to the Hughes Transactions," the GM Board also determined that it would not propose any transaction or series of transactions that would result in the recapitalization of GM Class H Common Stock into GM \$1 2/3 Common Stock at the 120% exchange ratio as provided for under certain circumstances in the GM Certificate of Incorporation.
+The GM Board then authorized the implementation of a process to be managed by a joint GM management and Hughes Electronics management team, in consultation with their respective financial, legal and other advisors, to solicit expressions of interest in a tax-free merger involving Hughes Defense from defense industry participants who might constitute an appropriate merger partner for Hughes Defense.
+The GM Board also established the special committee recommended by the Capital Stock Committee, designated as the "Hughes Defense Spin-Off Committee,' composed of John G. Smale, Thomas H. Wyman, John H. Bryan, Ann D. McLaughlin, Edmund T. Pratt and Dennis Weatherstone.
+The GM Board authorized the Hughes

+Edmund T. Pratt and Dennis Weatherstone.
 The GM Board authorized the Hughes Defense Spin-Off Committee, during the periods between meetings of the GM Board, to exercise all powers and authority of the GM Board in connection with a spin-off or other strategic transaction involving the defense electronics business of Hughes Electronics and related transactions and other matters.